ghubstan/graalvm-eec-benchmark/README.md

 - The native image's resident memory (OS physical memory) use was ~45% smaller than the heap size of the app when running on OpenJDK 16's jvm.

-- No significance difference was found in performance.
+- No significant difference was found in performance.

 I also built a native image from Bisq's desktop-all.jar, but it wouldn't run due to reflection related class-not-found errors.
 The broken native app's size was 38 Mb, as compared to ~ 140Mb size of the current master's desktop-all.jar.

-A native image built from a bare bones project containing a small subset of Bisq dependencies failed at startup due to Logger initialization code in 3rd party libaries.
+A native image built from a bare-bones project containing a small subset of Bisq dependencies failed at startup due to Logger initialization code in a 3rd party library.

-We (@chimp1984 and I) decided to not spend more time debugging GraalVM native image builds, in part because of the known issues with the experimental feature:  https://www.graalvm.org/release-notes/known-issues.
+We (@chimp1984 and I) decided to not spend time debugging GraalVM native image builds, in part because of the known (and unknown) issues in GraalVM:  https://www.graalvm.org/release-notes/known-issues.